Ci8/cci81337.github.io/README.md

-# Pixel Perspective
+# Personal website of Volodymyr Chaikovskyi
- Personal portfolio
+ Personal portfolio of my works and links to all of my social media.